Frequently Asked Questions

 Early intervention is essential to reaching optimal progress in the shortest period of time.
 Identifying and treating speech, language, reading, writing and other developmental delays early lead to a better prognosis.

 5. Can I observe my child's sessions?

 Many times, speech-language pathologists (SLPs) and teachers will recommend, or even require, that a parent does not observe an intervention session.
 There are pros and cons to having a parent in a session.
 For some children, having a parent in the room can be a distraction.
 Even if the parent does not participate, there are children who will retreat to their parents when they feel that they need assistance, which they are very likely to feel during a session.
 It is the professional's role to determine what level and what type of assistance will work best for the child to help them grow.

 We are currently a fee-for-service provider, meaning the client is responsible for payment at the time of service.
 We can provide a medically coded receipt (also known as a superbill) with codes for evaluation, diagnosis, and treatment.
 You may submit this receipt to your insurance company for reimbursement.

 7. What is your cancellation policy for private sessions?

 If you are unable to make your scheduled appointment, please provide the courtesy of a 24-hour cancellation notice.
-Cancellations made with less than 24 hours notice will result in a 50% cancellation fee.
+Cancellations made with less than 24 hours notice will result in a cancellation fee (the price of your session).
 If more than 3 appointments are cancelled or missed within a treatment series, all future appointments will be cancelled unless special arrangements are made.